Legal Alabama Gambling

 Meanwhile, the Poarch Creek Indians are still pushing for new legislation that would give them exclusive control over Class III gaming.
 Any bill that also expands gaming at race tracks is likely to be voted down by lawmakers loyal to the Poarch Creek band.

-Alabama Casinos
+Alabama Online Casinos

 Alabama has tribal casinos and also “racinos” at horse racing tracks.